Camino of winter

 Today unlike yesterday we will have a slightly longer day but without any difficulty.
 We will continue to the side of the river Sil enjoying the places that will take us to the entrance of the Ribeira Sacra.

-During these days we have been increasing the mileage and today we face a challenge.
-Despite being a hard and long stage, we can consider it as the queen stage of the Winter Road.
+During these days we have been increasing the mileage and today we pose ourselves with a challenge.
+Despite being a hard and long stage, we can consider it as the queen stage of the Camino of winter.
 With a wide Jacobean tradition.
-Those who are not prepared will have options to be able to divide it into two sections.
+Those who are not prepared will have options to divide it into two sections.

 Today we will enjoy the fruits of the Ribeira Sacra, famous worldwide for the high quality of its wines.
 We have to keep in mind that today's journey is mainly by road and without many services for the pilgrim.

-Today we will have our first ascent.
+Today we will have our first promotion.
 The Sierra do Faro.
-It has 1153 meters of altitude and will be the highest point of the Winter Trail.
-But it is worth it only for the views that we can enjoy upon reaching its peak.
-It is worth leaving the Camino a bit to visit the hermitage and the viewpoint that are less than half a kilometer away.
+It has 1153 meters of altitude and will be the highest point of it Camino of winter.
+But it is worth it just for the views that we can enjoy when we reach its top.
+It's worth getting out of the Camino to be able to visit the hermitage and the viewpoint that are less than half a kilometer away.

 On this day we reach the first meeting point.
-The Winter Way meets the Mozarabe Way or Sanabres Way.
-As a note to keep in mind today we must assess whether we want to sleep in Lalin, in a private shelter, or continue to A Laxe where we will find a higher population of pilgrims.
+He Camino Winter meets the Camino Mozarabic or Camino Sanabres.
+As a note to take into account today we must assess whether we want to sleep in Lalin, in a private hostel, or continue to A Laxe where we will find a higher population of pilgrims.

 Again we find a long stage.
 But as in the previous one, we can divide it by staying overnight at the Bandeira lodge.
 It is a long but very pleasant stage.
 As special notes, remember that in Outeiro you do not have services other than the pilgrim hostel.